 AWS does not accept USDT or any cryptocurrency as a payment method.
-But a growing number of developers and businesses use USDT to pay for AWS anyway — through third-party services that bridge the gap between crypto and cloud billing.
+But a growing number of developers and businesses pay for AWS with USDT anyway — through third-party services that bridge the gap between crypto and cloud billing.

-This guide covers the three main ways to use USDT for AWS, the real cost difference between TRC20 and ERC20 transfers, and the one billing model question that trips up most first-time buyers.
-If you're looking for a broader comparison that includes debit cards, UPI, wire transfers and other non-crypto options, see How to Pay for AWS Without a Credit Card.
+This guide covers the three ways to use USDT for AWS, the real cost difference between TRC20 and ERC20, the prepaid-versus-invoice question that trips up first-time buyers, and — the part competitors rarely write down — exactly what happens after you pay.
+If you want a broader comparison that includes debit cards, UPI, wire transfers and other non-crypto options, see How to Pay for AWS Without a Credit Card.

 Why pay for AWS with USDT?